171% ROI on Production AI Agents: Why 89% of Enterprises Stay Stuck in POC

 The number is everywhere in 2026 surveys: 171% average ROI on production AI agent deployments, measured across 500 executives by AI Automation Global.
 In the US, the average climbs to 192%.
 Over 18 months in production, some enterprises hit 540% return on investment.
 Gartner forecasts that 40% of enterprise applications will embed task-specific AI agents by end of 2026, up from less than 5% in 2025 — an 8x increase in a year.

 And yet, 89% of enterprises are not in this statistic.
 They've run POCs.
 Pilots.
-CODIR demos.
+Board demos.
 LinkedIn announcements.
 But they don't have a single agent running 24/7 in production on critical actions.
-This article explains the gap between testing and shipping, why it exists, and how the 11% capturing the 171% ROI actually did it — concretely.
+This article explains the gap between testing and shipping, why it exists, how to measure AI agent production ROI with rigor, and how the 11% capturing the 171% actually did it — concretely.

 What 2026 numbers really say